Healthy Homes Assessment Twyford

 What We Do

-As building inspectors we deal with all the components of expert home Inspections.
-We are here to make sure that you make the best decision when purchasing your next property.
+As building inspectors, we deal with all the aspects associated with professional house inspects.
+We are here to ensure that you make the correct decision when purchasing your next property.

-We are serious about your investment and conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun parts of owning or purchasing the house.
+We are serious about your investment We will conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun parts of purchasing or owning the home.

-We specialise in a range of solutions to make sure you are completely informed about the condition of any property that you might be contemplating buying or selling in addition to other solutions.
+We are specialised in a range of solutions to ensure you are fully informed of the condition of any property you may be thinking of buying or selling and also other solutions.

-We have a systematic approach to inspecting your property and the latest software technology that incorporates digital images into your reports, you are able to actually see any issues discovered.
-With our comprehensive reporting it’s no wonder that we have so many customers who recommend our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the latest in technology for software that incorporates digital images into your document, you are able to actually see any issues identified.
+Thanks to our detailed reporting it is not surprising that we receive so many referrals from clients our services to their family and friends.

 Get in Touch - Get Peace of Mind